-Roth tanks tend to have a love-them or hate-them reputation among HVAC technicians.
-Here are some of the Pros and Cons:
+Roth fuel tanks tend to have a love-them or hate-them reputation among HVAC technicians.
+Here are some of the Pros and Cons of the double wall Roth Fuel Tanks:

 - Small footprint – can be hidden in a closet in a finished basement.